 The primary tasks of the response team include monitoring Centers for Disease Control and Prevention (CDC) guidance and executive updates, as well as guiding efforts at ensuring employee safety.

 In the days and weeks since the COVID-19 pandemic emerged as a threat to its operations, Titan International has implemented a number of measures to curb the spread of the virus and protect its workforce.
 Social distancing and telecommuting policies have been implemented.
-Hand sanitization stations have been installed.
-Personal protective equipment (PPE) has been distributed.
-Mass employee gatherings have been prohibited.
+They installed hand sanitization stations.
+They also distributed personal protective equipment (PPE).
+Additionally, they have prohibited mass employee gatherings.
 In addition, the company has set up a hotline phone number to further facilitate communication between company leaders and employees.

-And, as each protective measure is introduced, company officials communicate a consistent – and critically important – message to its workforce.
+And, as they introduce each protective measure, company officials communicate a consistent – and critically important – message to its workforce.

-“We let everyone know the guidelines are in place, but the situation is constantly evolving – and that the guidelines may be enhanced as we learn more about the virus,” said Damitio.
+“We let everyone know the guidelines are in place, but the situation is constantly evolving.
+They may enhance the guidelines as we learn more about the virus,” said Damitio.

-Collaboration and teamwork are easily accomplished when times are good.
+It is easy to accomplish collaboration and teamwork when times are good.
 When crises arise, however, the organizational challenges they bring can drive people apart and doom organizations to failure.
 Titan International officials are keenly aware of that fact.
-And it’s why the company has leaned on the collective intelligence of its employees, its management team and its customers to help weather the ongoing COVID-19 pandemic.
+And it’s why the company has leaned on the collective intelligence of its employees.
+They also leaned on its management team and its customers to help weather the ongoing COVID-19 pandemic.

 “And I think it’s working, because we’ve earned their trust,” said Reitz.

 However, according to the Titan International CEO, the last several weeks have not been without their fair share of challenges and nerve-wracking moments.
 He cited a recent discussion with the company’s union leaders regarding operations at three unionized plants in the U.S. as a notable example.
-A lot was stake, and consensus needed to be reached on how to proceed accordingly.
+A lot was at stake, and there was the need to reach a consensus on how to proceed accordingly.

 “They had to trust we were going to provide a safe work environment,” said Reitz.
 “We had to trust they were going to show up for work.
 If the union says, “We’re not coming in,” well, then we have a very serious situation on our hands.
 But we’ve been fortunate, as both sides have handled everything really well.”